-Descending from the mountains of Peru to the coastline, the scenery changed dramatically.
+We started our drive along the northern coast of Peru by descending from the mountains.
+The scenery changed dramatically.
 Everything dried up.
 Sand dunes appeared.
 Our water jug deflated.
 You know how it is with a drop in elevation and all that. #science

 We stopped for lunch at a local dam with some excellent turquoise water scenery before heading to the oceanside towns of Trujillo and Huanchaco.